 Jan 23, 2013 The RAND Blog

-Shira Efron is a policy analyst at RAND.
-She has a Ph.D. from the Pardee RAND Graduate School, an M.A. in international relations and international business from New York University (NYU) and a B.Sc. in biology and computer science from Tel Aviv University.
+Shira Efron is an assistant policy analyst at RAND and recently received her Ph.D. from the Pardee RAND Graduate School.
+She also has an M.A. in international relations and international business from New York University (NYU) and a B.Sc. in biology and computer science from Tel Aviv University.
 At RAND, Efron is working on problems related to food security, the Middle East, sub-Saharan Africa, water, energy, ISR, and education.
 Her Ph.D. dissertation examined the feasibility of employing unmanned aerial systems for agriculture in Africa.

 Prior to RAND, Efron was primarily conducting research and analysis on Middle East geopolitical issues.
 She was the policy director and country representative of the Institute for Inclusive Security in Israel.
 Beforehand she was a policy analyst at the Center for American Progress, where she edited the Middle East Bulletin, a multi-weekly online publication for high-level U.S. Government and stakeholder audience focusing on the intersection of U.S. political, economic, and security interests in the Middle East, North Africa and South Asia.
 She is a member of several non-partisan organizations that work to promote two-state solution to the Israeli-Palestinian conflict while ensuring Israel's security.
 Efron was also a research analyst at a hedge fund in New York, an editor at the Israeli newspaper Ha'aretz, and a reporter in the Israeli Defense Forces.